-Although common types are mortgages from a bank or building society, parents who have lent money to their children to help purchase a property and wish for the funds to be repaid may wish to make use of a legal charge.
+Parents who have lent money to their children to help purchase a property and wish for the funds to be repaid may wish to make use of a legal charge.
+Similarly, friends and other relatives may lend monies to someone who owns a property and is willing to provide them with a secured charge.
 Here, the legal charge would be tailored to the particular circumstances.
 This could include details on whether there would be any monthly repayments or indeed whether the funds would be repayable on the sale of the property only.

 Another family-based legal charge could be obtained in the form of a Mesher Order.
 A Mesher Order, sometimes known as an ‘order for deferred sale’, is an order for the family home to remain in the couple’s joint names until a certain trigger event happens, at which point the property would be sold, the sale proceeds divided and a chargeback given to the person in favour of the Order, exercisable on the occurrence of specified events.